JelixLi/op_data/README.md

 Avg. time(us): time the operation executes in micro seconds.

-Shape: shape of the inputs of the operation.
+Input Shape: shape of the input tensors of the operation.

+Attrs: operation attributes